UniversalDependencies/docs/_pl/index.md

 ### Relations Overview

+This is an overview only.
+For more detailed discussion and examples, see the list of [Polish relations](dep/index.html).

-* The following [relation subtypes](https://universaldependencies.org/pl/dep/index.html) are used in Polish:
+* The following relation subtypes are used in Polish:
   * [acl:relcl]() for relative clauses,
   * [advcl:cmpr]() for comparative clauses (as of release 2.5, in [PDB-UD](http://universaldependencies.org/treebanks/pl_pdb/index.html))
   * [advcl:relcl]() for relative clause modifiers of clauses (as of release 2.5, in [PDB-UD](http://universaldependencies.org/treebanks/pl_pdb/index.html) and [PUD-PL](http://universaldependencies.org/treebanks/pl_pud/index.html)),